 The otters are rotated in and out of the habitat throughout the day, and spend the rest of their time either in their dens or in a behind-the-scenes outdoor play area.
 Animal keepers carry out enrichment between each rotation adding food and objects of interest to the habitats for the otters to interact with.
 This creates an outlet for the otters’ natural instincts for play and curiosity.

 The Banks of the Yellowstone exhibit showcases connections between Yellowstone’s native species throughout the food chain and across natural habitats.
 After your visit, we hope you leave with a greater understanding of the diversity of species that are connected to bears and wolves in the Yellowstone Ecosystem.

 Willow likes to explore the habitat searching for food.
 On a sunny day she can be found napping in a sunny spot.
 She’s very playful splitting most of her time in and out of the water while engaging with her sister.

 Cliff arrived as a juvenile in December of 2018 with his brother Wade.
 He’s charming and uses his highly developed social skills to enthusiastically wrestle with his brother in the water or on land.

 Wade was born in 2018, came from Zoo Montana in Billings.
 He spends the majority of his time thoroughly investigating the pools and crevices for food.
 He can be seen racing and diving across the habitat.

 Moe arrived from the Woodland Park Zoo in Seattle, WA on September 8, 2020 at two years old.
-As a young adult, he’s just reaching maturity and currently comes out on habitat by himself, though the animal care team hopes to incorporate him into a larger social group with some of the other otters at the Center in the future.
-On his own, he is a strong swimmer and confident forager, and he eagerly plays with and investigates new and exciting enrichment to the delight of visitors.
+He is a strong swimmer, confident forager, and he eagerly plays with and investigates new and exciting enrichment to the delight of visitors.